 To see all conversion reports, navigate to Conversion tracking and then click on the specific conversion report you want to see in details.
-Conversion reports present you with a summary of the interactions your contacts have with your website, as well as with specific touchpoints you track or define.
-Most importantly, you can examine the current progress of conversion rates – how many contacts have converted for the timeframe of the conversion tracking and compare the current and historical average rates.
+Conversion reports present you with a summary of the interactions your visitors have with your website, as well as with specific touchpoints you track or define.
+Most importantly, you can examine the current progress of conversion rates – how many visitors completed the conversion event in the conversion window and compare the current and historical average rates.

-On the top of the screen, click the View conditions link to see a summary of the conversion definition – what are the conversion criteria and what the conversion tracking timeframe is.
-You can also edit the definition of this report or delete it altogether.
+On the top of the screen, click the View definition link to see a summary of the conversion definition – what are the conversion events and how big is the window.
+You can also edit the definition of this conversion or delete it altogether.
+In addition, you can see which user defined or modified the definition.

 The most important conversion metrics in the report are conversion rate and unique conversions.
 For more details, see Contacts and conversions.